-Any reports on students from outside services/organisations, in addition to internal testing conducted on students, should be made available to the staff concerned.
+Any reports on students from outside services/organisations, as approved by school, in addition to internal testing conducted on students, should be made available to the staff concerned.
 Informal discussion between staff about student progress and areas of difficulty is an on-going and valuable source of information to all concerned.
 All meetings with outside parties (educational psychologists, etc.) should be recorded and kept confidentially.
 Similarly, meetings with parent(s)/guardian(s) to discuss student progress and performance should be recorded and kept safely.
-The Principal and SENDCO will be kept fully aware of all communication with all parties.
+The Principal and SENDCo will be kept fully aware of all communication with all parties.

 Individual Education Plans (IEPs) will be devised for selected students.
 They should have input from class and subject teachers, learning support assistant, student and parent(s)/carer(s).
-The IEPs will be drawn up by the SENDCO in consultation with teachers and the Principal.